vulus98/Rethinking-attention/README2.md

 The training can be run with the following command `python3 scripts/averaging/sim_all_pretrain.py --[ELR|ALR|ALRR]`.

+After having pretrained the layers for the ELR approach, the obtained layers can be further trained by putting them together and trying to replace the whole encoder, that is they are trained with the encoder input and the encoder ouput.
+The corresponding command is:
+`python3 scripts/averaging/sim_all_together.py`.

 For the approach replacing the whole encoder, no further training is required, as this is already done in `single_sim.py` when searching for a good architecture.

 ### Evaluation